 set of parenthesis is understood to mean "()", "[]", or "{}".

-At the most basic level, EXPRESSION
+At the most basic level, EXPRESSION may just be an

 item that is either a number, a pre-defined user variable, or a

 vector element.
-More complex EXPRESSION
+More complex EXPRESSION's may be

 generated using the operators and functions listed below.
 If